Login

 Summary

-Most guests assume the men's brief at Royal Ascot is the easy half.
-The headline rules are simple enough: morning dress in the Royal Enclosure, a suit in the others.
-Trouble lives in the details, which is where most men trip up.
+Most men assume the dress code is the women's problem and turn up expecting to coast.
+The headline rules are simple enough, morning dress in the Royal Enclosure and a suit elsewhere, but the trouble lives in the details, and the details are where the stewards earn their keep.

 Royal Ascot crowd on a summer race day in formal morning dress